Nonparametric Variable Screening with Optimal Decision Stumps

 \subsection{SDI for binary classification}

 Our theory for SDI can also naturally be extended to the context of classification, as we now describe.
 For simplicity, we focus on the problem of binary classification where $ Y \in \{0, 1\} $.
-To begin, we first observe that Gini impurity and variance impurity are equivalent up to constant factors \citep[Section 3]{louppe2014understanding}.
-Thus, we can use the same criterion $ \Delta(X_j, Y) $ to rank the variables.
-Next, we identify the marginal projection as
+To begin, we first observe that Gini impurity and variance impurity are equivalent up to a factor of two \citep[Section 3]{louppe2014understanding}.
+Thus, we can use the same criterion $ \widehat\Delta(X_j, Y) $ to rank the variables.
+Next, we identify the marginal projection as the marginal class probability